tk421ade/plexrr/README.md

 - Track watch status and history
 - See which movies and TV shows are in your Plex Watchlist
 - Manage watched episodes by finding and deleting old content
+- Automate actions using Plex webhooks (e.g., auto-download next episodes when finishing a show)

 ## Installation